Cycling in Slovenia

 9th - 10th and 12th - 15th June 2018

-Although I haven't seen them from the saddle of a bicycle, the Julian Alps in the north east of the country are utterly gorgeous.
+Although I haven't seen them from the saddle of a bicycle, the Julian Alps in the north west of the country are utterly gorgeous.
 The rest of the country is more about rolling hills and is also very pretty.

 Slovenia's Road Quality